kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

 	// ClaimName is the name of a LoadBalancerClaim in the same namespace as the ingress using this lb ClaimName string `json:"claimName"`
 }
 ```

-### Implementation
+## Implementation Detail

-#### loadbalancer
+### loadbalancer

-The current loadbalancer(ingress-controller) implementation has some
+The current loadbalancer (ingress-controller) implementation has some limitations
-limitations on cloud provider when we have multiple loadbalancers:
+when we have multiple loadbalancers:

-* we need deploy multiple ingress-controller pod even on cloud provider, it
+* we need to deploy multiple ingress-controller pod even on cloud provider, it
-  result in some excessive use of resource.
+  results in some excessive use of resource.
 Actually it fine that a cluster
   just has one process which list&watch all ingresses, and call cloud provider
   provider to update loadbalancing rules.